apacheignite/documentation/sql/sql-queries.md

 Second, if a query is executed over a `PARTITIONED` cache, then the execution flow will be the following:
 * The query will be parsed and split into multiple map queries and a single reduce query.
 * All the map queries are executed on all the data nodes where cache data resides.
-* All the nodes provide result sets of local execution to the query initiator (reducing node) that, in turn, will accomplish the reduce phase by properly merging provided result sets.
+* All the nodes provide result sets of local execution to the query initiator (reducer) that, in turn, will accomplish the reduce phase by properly merging provided result sets.
 [block:callout]
 {
   "type": "info",
-  "title": "Execution Flow of Cross-Cache Queries", "body": "The execution flow of cross-cache or join queries is not different from the one described for the `PARTITIONED` cache above and will be covered later as a part of this documentation."
+  "title": "Execution Flow of Cross-Cache Queries", "body": "The execution flow of cross-cache queries or queries with joins is not different from the one described for the `PARTITIONED` cache above and will be covered later as part of this documentation."
 }
+[/block]

+[block:callout]
+{
+  "type": "success",
+  "body": "SQL queries with ORDER BY clause do not require loading the whole result set to a query initiator (reducer) node in order to complete the sorting.
+Instead, every node where a query will be mapped to will sort its own part of the overall result set and the reducer will do the merge in a streaming fashion. \n\nThe same optimization is implemented for sorted GROUP BY queries - there is no need to load the whole result set to the reducer in order to do the grouping before giving it to an application.
+In Apache Ignite, partial result sets from the individual nodes can be streamed, merged, aggregated, and returned to the application gradually.", "title": "Handling of Result Sets With ORDER BY and GROUP BY" }
 [/block]